ddrone/adventures-in-compilation/README.md

 - [x] Change the computation of interference graph to use the full liveness information
 - [x] Write the code to perform location replacement on graph of blocks
 - [x] Change the output assembly generation to include labels as well
+- [ ] Test the changes to see if the compiled code actually works
+- [ ] Change the code so that conclusion is generated with additional label
 - [ ] Make the partial evaluation work for conditional expressions

 ## Adventure 5: back to actual compilation; implement register allocation for LVar